-VET TEC (Veteran Employment Through Technology Education Courses) is a cool new Department of Veterans Affairs pilot program for GI Bill® eligible Veterans.
+VET TEC (Veteran Employment Through Technology Education Courses) is a Department of Veterans Affairs pilot program for GI Bill® eligible Veterans.
 VET TEC will help veterans, like you, start a career as a Cyber Warrior.

 The training provided through this program is set up for basic IT skills, but those same skills can also be a great launching point if you are planning to get into one of the fastest, most “in-demand” careers in the world – Cybersecurity.

-VET TEC GI Bill® PROGRAM OVERVIEW
+VET TEC GI Bill® Program Overview

 The program’s name is VET TEC, which stands for Veteran Employment Through Technology Education Courses.
 Here is what you need to know.

 This program will focus on high-tech skills that are in demand in today’s workplace.

 The popularity of the VET TEC program is evident.
 In a recent statement, the VA announced that the funds for the program have been exhausted and further funding has been suspended until October 1, 2020.